qooxdoo/qooxdoo/documentation/manual/source/pages/mobile/tutorial.rst

 Ok, here we are.
 You have learned how to create two pages and to wire them by reacting on defined events.
 That is pretty cool, but without data to display our app is worthless.
-To display the tweets of a user we will use the public Tweet service of Twitter. `Data binding`_ is a powerful concept of qooxdoo which you can leverage off in your mobile applications as well.
+To display the tweets of a user we will use the public Tweet service of identica. `Data binding`_ is a powerful concept of qooxdoo which you can leverage off in your mobile applications as well.
 Extend the ``members`` section of the “Application” class by the following code:
 ::

         __loadTweets : function() {
-          // Public Twitter Tweets API
+          // Public identica Tweets API
-          var url = "http://twitter.com/statuses/user_timeline/" + this.getUsername() + ".json";
+          var url = "http://identi.ca/api/statuses/user_timeline/" + this.getUsername() + ".json";
           // Create a new JSONP store instance with the given url var store = new qx.data.store.Jsonp(url);
           // Use data binding to bind the "model" property of the store to the "tweets" property